 Here are our top tips for cooking tempeh:

 - Cut the tempeh – Chop it to your desired shape and thickness.
-If you’re making a stir fry, cut it into cubes.
+If you’re making a stir-fry, cut it into cubes.
 If you plan to make tempeh bacon, fajitas, or a sandwich, cut it into long, thin slices.
-Enjoying it in a taco or chilli dish?
+Enjoying it in a taco or chili dish?
 Grate or crumble the tempeh (you can use a knife or your hands to crumble it).

-- To pan fry – Cook tempeh in oil on a medium heat until it has a golden brown colour (this takes around 10-15 minutes).
+- To pan fry – Cook tempeh in oil on medium heat until it has a golden brown color (this takes around 10–15 minutes).